 There are many benefits to Windows 10, like improved security, productivity features, and simplified IT management.
 However, the foundation for these features is built on new modern devices.

 Older devices that were made for Windows 7 don’t have nearly as many specialized features built in.
 Windows 7 will turn 10 years old in October, and the operating system was built before the security threats of today.
-IT departments need to do more with less, since more than half of SMBs expect technology budgets to decrease, or in the best case scenario, stay the same.
+IT departments need to do more with less, since more than half of small businesses expect technology budgets to decrease, or in the best case scenario, stay the same.
 Surprisingly, migrating to Windows 10 Pro on new modern devices powered by 8th Gen Intel® CoreTM vProTM processors can help save businesses money.

 One cost that you may not factor in is lost employee productivity on older old devices.
 According to a 2018 Techaisle study, a 4+ year old device can cost 98 hours of downtime per year due to repairs.
 This does not include those painful moments when an employee waits for applications to run due to system performance or security attacks.
 If that employee makes $20 an hour, that can cost the company an extra $1,965 in lost productivity.

 What Windows 10 Means for the Modern Enterprise